0LNetworkCommunity/libra-framework/docs/core_devs/move_coding_conventions.md

 5. Authorize test helpers: The `#[test_only]` annotations are especially dangerous.
 If a developer accidentally removes an annotation (or places a line break in the wrong place), then the helper function may be exposed as a public function.
 Treat test functions as entry points that need to be authorized by `root`.
 We have seen these errors by the best Move develoeprs, e.g. in Move standard library and vendor code.

 6. Write formal verification `specs`: They don't need to be complicated.
 Even simple ones will save from a catastrophic deployment.
-An important patters is to use them within module code, for example in `if` flows and `while` loops to check that a condition isn't being met.
+An important pattern is to use them within module code, for example, in `if` flows and `while` loops to check that a condition isn't being met.

 7. Use `assert!` liberally:  Functions that only have USER transactions should always abort and return errors for known exceptions.
 An `assert!` shouldn't prevent you from writing a `spec`, assume you need to do both.
 Note this does not apply to `root` functions: `assert!` could cause an abort during consensus critical code and that will be fatal.
 Alway use flow control and return early.
 (There is an exception for genesis of the network in `genesis.move`).